raxell/UI-Elements/README.md

 * Define state classes after modifiers in source-order to avoid modifiers accidentally overriding states

+* Preprocessor nested rules should be used only when you need to reference the parent selector (e.g. pseudo-classes, modifiers, states, etc...)

 * *State* and *Modifier* classes must be tied to the selector they affect, they **should never be declared as stand-alone rules**.
 Example:
     ```